farmalloc/exp_collective_farmalloc/README.md

 ```

-## List of Errata of the Paper
+## Errata of the Paper

-There were some errors in the paper.
+There are some typos and minor errors in the Evaluation section of the submission paper.
 This document is based on the version before error correction.

-* The "Read benchmark" defined in Section 5.1.1 is not necessary.
+* The "Read benchmark" defined in Section 5.1.1 is obsolete and not used.
-* The keys in Figure 10 and 11 are wrong.
+* The legends of Figs. 10 and 11 contain typos to be corrected as
   * `hint-only` -> `hint`
   * `purely-local aware` -> `local`
   * `page-aware (dfs)` -> `dfs`
   * `purely-local and page-aware (dfs)` -> `local+dfs`
   * `page-aware (vEB)` -> `vEB`
   * `purely-local and page-aware (vEB)` -> `local+vEB`
-* Caption of Figure 16 is wrong.
-Figure 16 is not for skip list variants but B-tree variants.
+* The caption of Figure 16 is incorrect: it is not for skip list variants but B-tree variants.
+* Figure 11 is not referred to: the second paragraph of Section 5.3 should have referred to both Figs. 10 and 11.